ivanizag/izkaypro/README.md

 ### Usage with external images
 You can provide up two disk images as binary files to use as A: and B: drives.
 If only an image is provided, it will be the A: disk, B: will be a blank disk.

 The images have to be raw binary images of single sided disks.
 The size must be 204800 bytes.
-Files with Teledisk (.TD0) or ImageDisk (.IMD) formats must be converted to raw with [ImageDisk](http://dunfield.classiccmp.org/img/index.htm).
+See [disk images](doc/disk_images.md).

 ```
 casa@servidor:~/$ ./izkaypro disks/cpmish.img disks/WordStar33.img